JoeHowardMarsh/Data-Analysis-Udemy-Course-/README.md

 (Sorry, something went wrong.
 Reload?)

-Use this URL https://nbviewer.jupyter.org/ and inside the search bar copy and paste the URL to the specific Github file with the (something went wrong) issue.
+Use this URL https://nbviewer.jupyter.org/ and inside the search bar copy and paste the URL of the github page with the (something went wrong) issue.
 This should render the notebooks fine